antoniolazaro/ciphers/docs/6-vigenere.md

 ## Resumo da cifra
 _Vigenere cipher addresses two main weaknesses of Caesar cipher: Caesar cipher has only 26 keys, and all occurrences of a letter are always encoded by the same letter in the encrypted text._
-A cifra de Vignere resolve duas fraquezas principais da cifra de César: a de César tem apenas 26 chaves, e todas as ocorrências de uma letra são sempre encodadas pela mesma letra no texto encriptado.
+A cifra de Vigenere resolve duas fraquezas principais da cifra de César: a de César tem apenas 26 chaves, e todas as ocorrências de uma letra são sempre encodadas pela mesma letra no texto encriptado.

 _Here is how it works: we pick a key which is a word.
 Let's use the word "cipher".
 The phrase we would like to encrypt is "Welcome to ClojureBridge!", which turns into "welcometoclojurebridge" after removing non-letters and converting to all lowercase._
 Como funciona: nós escolhemos uma chave que é uma palavra.
 Vamos usar a palavra "cipher".
 A frase que gostaríamos de encriptar é "Welcome to ClojureBridge!", que se torna "welcometoclojurebridge" depois de remover caracteres especiais e de converter tudo para minúsculo.